locsmith/xcamshift/README.md

-This is the github website for XCamShift a new implementation of the camshift chemical shift force field for XPLOR-NIH, for full details go to the [website] (http://locsmith.github.io/xcamshift).
+This is the github repository for XCamShift a new implementation of the camshift chemical shift force field for XPLOR-NIH, for downloads, manual pages and the full details go to the [website] (http://locsmith.github.io/xcamshift).